-We next compare gradation and survival risk predictions based on WSIs and PathGen synthesized transcriptomic data to predictions based on WSIs and real transcriptomic data.
-Combining real transcriptomic data with WSIs yields an AUC of 0.907 (gradation) and C Index of 0.866 (survival risk) for TCGA-GBMLGG and an AUC of 0.778 (gradation) and C Index of 0.697 (survival) for TCGA-KIRC (Figures \ref{fig_res}.a.ii, \ref{fig_res}.b.ii) and the corresponding result using synthesized transcriptomic data is provided in Section \ref{sec_trans_imp}.
-Remarkably, model performance using real transcriptomic data is not significantly different to using PathGen synthesized transcriptomes (Wilcoxon rank-sum test $p$-value $>$ 0.05) for both gradation and survival risk estimation, in both TCGA cohorts (supplementary Tables \ref{result_grade}, \ref{result_risk}).
-Thus, the transcriptomic data synthesized by our model, PathGen, performs comparably for gradation and survival risk estimation with no significant difference on average from real transcriptomic data.
+We further compare gradation and survival risk predictions using WSIs and PathGen synthesized transcriptomic data to predictions using WSIs and real transcriptomic data.
+Combining real transcriptomic data with WSIs yields an AUC of 0.907 and C Index of 0.866 for TCGA-GBMLGG jointly, AUC of 0.778 and C Index of 0.697 for TCGA-KIRC, AUC of 0.828 and C Index of 0.680 for TCGA-UCEC, C Index of 0.720 for TCGA-BRCA, AUC of 0.863 and C Index of 0.564 for CPTAC-GBM, and AUC of 0.593 and C Index of 0.533 for CPTAC-UCEC and the corresponding result using synthesized transcriptomic data is provided above (Figures \ref{fig_res}.b.i, \ref{fig_res}.b.ii and Supplementary Table \ref{s-result_main}).
+Remarkably, model performance on using real transcriptomic data is not significantly different to using PathGen synthesized transcriptomes (Wilcoxon rank-sum test $p$-value $> 0.05$ and ANOSIM test $p$-value $> 0.05$) for gradation and survival risk estimation, both separately and jointly, in all considered TCGA and CPTAC cohorts (Supplementary Table \ref{s-result_main}).
+Thus, the transcriptomic data synthesized by our model, PathGen, consistently performs comparably for gradation and survival risk estimation with no significant difference on average from real transcriptomic data.